 The Maya also recognized the relationship between the cycles of the moon and solar eclipses and used this knowledge to anticipate future eclipses.

 Pages 51 through 58 of the Dresden Codex contain an “eclipse warning table,” which predicted days on which a solar eclipse could occur over a period of 11,960 days.
 With periodic corrections, the table could be recycled to predict eclipses through December 6, 2140, not all of which would have been visible in the Maya region.

 Visit the John P. McGovern Hall of the Americas to learn more about the Maya and Indigenous peoples of what we call the Americas, past and present.

 Viewing the Eclipse

 Safety first!
 Never look directly at the Sun unless it is totally eclipsed.
 The Sun can burn the retinas in your eyes, leading to permanent damage or even blindness.
 This can occur even if your eyes are exposed to direct sunlight for just a few seconds.
 For viewing an eclipse safely use a projector or eclipse glasses, sunglasses don’t work.

 You can also wear eclipse glasses, made with special solar film designed to protect your eyes.
-Eclipse glasses will be available in the Museum Store (link coming soon!).
+Eclipse glasses are now available in the Museum Store.

 Burke Baker Planetarium Shows